l1918-spec/animal-detection--Expert-System-/README.md

 # Animal Identification AI

-**a fun game where it allos me to guess which animal you are thinking about**
+**a fun game where it allows me to guess which animal you are thinking about**

 -**An AI-based system that identifies animals based on user responses using a rule-based approach**.